 - malabsorption of certain nutrients, such as iron

 In addition, there’s evidence that links fructose malabsorption with mood disorders and depression.
-One study showed that fructose malabsorption was associated with lower levels of tryptophan, which plays a big role in the development of depressive disorders.

 In addition, if you’re on a gluten-free diet but still having symptoms, you may be having trouble with fructose.
 It’s never a bad idea to get checked for fructose malabsorption if you have a major gut issue.

 A hydrogen breath test is a common test used to diagnose issues with digesting fructose.
 It’s a simple test that doesn’t involve a blood draw.
 You’re required to limit carbohydrates the night before and fast the morning of the test.

 At your doctor’s office, you’re given a high fructose solution to drink, and then every 20 to 30 minutes for several hours your breath is analyzed.
 The whole test lasts about three hours.
 When fructose is unabsorbed, it produces higher amounts of hydrogen in the intestines.
 This test measures how much hydrogen is on your breath from this malabsorption.

 Eliminating fructose from your diet is another way to tell if you have fructose malabsorption.
 With the help of a registered dietitian, you can develop a plan to effectively remove any foods containing fructose and see if your symptoms resolve.

 Different people have different tolerances for fructose.
 Some may be more severe than others.
 Keeping a food journal can help to track the foods you’ve eaten and any symptoms you have.